 Internal auditing at Rochester Institute of Technology (the “university”) is an independent and objective assurance and consulting activity designed to add value and improve the university’s operations.
 Specifically, it helps the university accomplish its objectives by bringing a systematic and disciplined approach to evaluate and improve the effectiveness of risk management, control, and governance processes.
-The university’s internal auditing function is performed by the department of Institute Audit, Compliance & Advisement (“IACA”).
+The university’s internal auditing function is performed by the department of Institute Audit, Compliance and Advisement (“IACA”).

-The IACA staff shall govern themselves by adherence to The Institute of Internal Auditors' (the “IIA”) “Code of Ethics.”
-The IIA’s “International Standards for the Professional Practice of Internal Auditing” (the “Standards”) shall constitute the operating procedures for IACA.
-The IIA’s “Practice Advisories” will be adhered to as applicable.
+The IACA staff shall govern themselves by adherence to The Institute of Internal Auditors' (the “IIA”) “International Professional Practices Framework (IPPF).”
+The IIA’s mandatory guidance which includes “Core Principles for the Professional Practice of Internal Auditing,” “Definition of Internal Auditing,” ”Code of Ethics,” and “International Standards for the Professional Practice of Internal Auditing” (the “Standards”) shall constitute the operating procedures for IACA.
+The IIA’s recommended guidance will be adhered to as applicable.
 In addition, IACA will adhere to the university’s policies, procedures and the IACA Department Manual.
 The IACA Department Manual shall include attribute, performance, and implementation standards to guide IACA.

 IACA is committed to meet the Standards, which includes employing highly competent auditors and maintaining a quality assessment review program.
-The Committee reviews professional credentials and achievement of annual training and quality goals.

 All internal audit activities shall remain free of influence by any element in the university, including matters of audit selection, scope, procedures, frequency, timing, or report content to permit maintenance of an independent and objective mental attitude necessary in rendering reports.
 One exception to this statement is that the Senior Vice President for Finance and Administration can mandate that certain engagements be included in the internal audit work plan.